aaron-grau/curic/react/projects/synthesizer/README.md

 ### Action Creators

 We need start by to defining action creators.
-Remember, an **action creator** is simply a function that returns an action. **Actions** are POJO that define what we can do in our app.
+Remember, an **action creator** is simply a function that returns an action. **Actions** are POJOs that define what we can do in our app.
 They have a mandatory `type` property indicating the type of action being performed.